jon-hatfield-tech-writing/articles/mentoring/mentoring-junior-software-engineers.md

 To make sure that your expectations are aligned with those of your mentee it's necessary to propose what you intend to do.
-The contents and approach of a mentoring relationship is likely to be conceived of differently between individuals to it helps to be explicit about your intentions.
+The contents and approach of a mentoring relationship is likely to be conceived of differently between individuals so it helps to be explicit about your intentions.
 The nature of the mentoring will also vary depending on the experience and capabilities of the mentee, the nature of the project and the expected level of their involvement.
 If there are clear tangible goals, such as specific features to be implemented, then these can be defined and communicated.
 If the mentor is present mainly for their own benefit, for example they are gaining